 - Blood tests.
 Your doctor may take a blood sample and test it for signs suggesting trichinosis — an increase in the number of a certain type of white blood cell (eosinophils) or the formation of antibodies against the parasite after several weeks.

 - Muscle biopsy.
-While the blood test typically is enough to establish a diagnosis, your doctor may also recommend a muscle biopsy.
-A very small piece of muscle is removed and examined under a microscope to look for trichinella larvae.
+While the blood test typically is enough to establish a diagnosis, your doctor might also recommend a muscle biopsy.
+A small piece of muscle is removed and examined under a microscope to look for trichinella larvae.